Otome game: Gameplay

+Representation of women

+In otome games, the main female character is generally categorized as either self-insert or non-self-insert.
+Self-insert does not have personality and backstory, giving players space to insert themselves into the game.
+In contrast, the non-self-insert main character has a more vivid personality and detailed story, whose characteristics do not depend on the player for existence.

+However, in either case, the main character in most otome games has a fixed image.
+Usually, the game unfolds from the protagonist's first point of view.

+In general, it is difficult to represent the female protagonist in simple terms, because the game character as an avatar of the player is ambiguous and complex, a state where subject and object coexist: they are both the player's "shoes" and admirable icon.

+Representation of men

+The main men characters who can develop a romantic relationship with vary from game to game.
+In general, however, the appearances of main male characters who can develop romantic relationships are conventionally handsome and attractive.

+Typical male character archetypes in otome games include international tropes like the childhood friend, and anime-specific ones such as the tsundere.

 Other media adaptation

 Manga

 Otome games have strong links with shōjo manga, with popular titles often spawning a manga series (e.g. Neo Angelique and Meine Liebe), and popular manga series getting adapted to videogames (such as Nana).
 Some examples of simultaneous releases of a manga and otome game also exist, such as Angelique and Full House Kiss.
 It's also common to find dōjinshi featuring popular characters from otome games.

 Anime

 Some popular games have also been adapted to anime, OVAs, or series, such as Angelique, Diabolik Lovers and Uta no Prince-sama.